KKKosmo/TSMFII/README.md

-A project for my internship at Creotec.
+(Tokai Seat Motor Final Inspection Instructions) is a project for my internship at Creotec.

 Mobile application made with Unity.